-Section 36 notices are being sent out in the week starting 28 January 2013.
-Approximately 2,600 invoices are sent for charges relating to compliance and research.
+Section 36 notices are being sent out in the week starting 3 February 2014.
+Approximately 2,600 invoices are sent out for charges relating to compliance and research.

 1. What are the Section 36 invoices for?

 These charges relate to resource consents for both research and compliance monitoring.
 There is a covering letter, containing two sections:

 Depending on the nature of the consented activity, one or both parts of the letter may apply.
 You may have both compliance and research charges.